VMjack64/SOC-Homelab/PART8.md

 At first, I had no clue where to start, so I checked out a few videos for some ideas, including the Days 22 & 28 videos, plus [this one](https://youtu.be/OAuVYbn1m3A?t=1474).
 The last video provided a good tip for starting out: Look for network connection events (Sysmon event ID 3), as malware usually makes a network connection of some sort to function, such as interacting with a C2 server to execute attacks remotely.
 Doing so for the date of September 10, the first thing I noticed is unusually high activity around the 4AM mark on the timeline:
 ![](/screenshots/110.png)

 Clicking into that timeframe, I looked at the fields present under **Interesting Fields**, starting from the smallest number of unique values to the largest.
-When I checked the `dest_port` field, I immediately spotted a large number of events involving port 3389, an indicator that a brute force attack via RDP occurred:
+When I checked the `dest_port` field, I immediately spotted a large number of events involving port 3389, an indicator of attack (IoA) via RDP brute forcing:
 ![](/screenshots/111.png)

 I switched over to the `windows-server-events` index, checking the Windows event IDs for a successful authentication attempt, and found 5 successes, sparking some concern:
 ![](/screenshots/112.png)

-Filtering for these events, I looked at the `Logon_Type` field, and saw a logon type 3, which makes the situation highly alarming as it indicates that the brute force attack was successful:
+Filtering for these events, I looked at the `Logon_Type` field, and spotted the presence of 3, an indicator of compromise (IoC) via the brute force attack succeeding, which makes the situation highly alarming:
 ![](/screenshots/113.png)

 I filtered for this event, then looked at the log: